A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Simulation studies

 \section{Simulation studies}

-We assess the performance of the proposed methods in extensive numerical simulations.
-We take the centered unit square $\Wcal = [-1/2,1/2]^2$ as the observation window, fix the ground truth $\rho_0$ and, for each $i=1,\dots,n$, draw an independent realization $Z^{(i)}$ of a $d$-variate random field $Z$ on $\Wcal$, conditionally on which we sample the point pattern $N^{(i)}$.
+We assess our approach in extensive numerical simulations.
+We take the centered unit square $\Wcal = [-1/2,1/2]^2$ as the observation window, fix the ground truth $\rho_0$ and, for $i=1,\dots,n$, draw an independent realization $Z^{(i)}$ of a $d$-variate random field $Z$, conditionally on which we sample the point pattern $N^{(i)}$.
 We then implement posterior inference via the MCMC algorithm described in Section \ref{Subsec:Algorithm}.
 All experiments were carried out in \texttt{R} on an Intel(R) Core(TM) i7-10875H 2.30GHz processor with 32 GB of RAM.
 Numerical integration over the window $[-1/2,1/2]^2$ is performed via piece-wise constant quadrature using a uniform square grid with 2500 nodes.

 We compare the obtained results to the performance of an alternative kernel-type method, which is the standard approach in spatial statistics; see e.g.~the monograph \cite{BRT16}.
 To our knowledge, the existing frequentist literature on covariate-based intensity estimation is largely focused on the setting where a single observation of the covariates and points are available (possibly over a large domain or under an increasing intensity assumption), e.g.~\cite{G08,BCST12,BGMMM20}.
 There appears to be no definite consensus on how to tackle the joint investigation of repeated observations, despite interest in this case having been raised since at least \cite{DLB91}.
 An overview of possible aggregation strategies was presented by \cite[Chapter 4]{IPSS08}.
 Following the latter, we consider a simple average of individual covariate-based kernel intensity estimators,